joshghent/blog/content/blog/gatsby-or-bust/index.md

 Additionally, I wanted to regain control of my content.
 I didn't like the idea that a platform could be gaining revenue from content that wasn't theirs.
 It wasn't as if I was using the platform for free, I had paid $70 or so to get it pointed to my own subdomain (a feature that they later dropped).

 ## The Move
 I chose Gatsby for two reasons, it seemed pretty quick and was easy to deploy and add new blog posts to.
+I could also keep everything inside git and tools that I was already using for development work.

 ### Deployments
 I chose to host the site on Netlify and configured auto deployments from new commits on the master branch.
 I also configured my DNS provider with a CNAME from the root of my domain the the Netlify application.